-Palestinian teenager shot dead by Israel in West Bank
+Palestinian teenager shot dead by Israeli forces outside Nablus in the West Bank

 A Palestinian teenager was killed by Israeli fire in the West Bank on Friday, local media reported.